 3. What to do Instead of Emotional Eating?

 Later, you feel guilty.
 After all, you had been trying to focus on consuming healthy foods.
 You also have to go buy more muffins for your friend’s birthday.
-A few minutes later, your partner calls to tell you that their phone died.
-They couldn’t find the charger so it took them some time to call you back.
+A few minutes later, your partner calls to tell you that their phone has died.
+They couldn’t find the charger, so it took them some time to call you back.
 Now, you feel relief.
 But you also feel bad.

 As an emotional eater, you have just created more troubles for yourself.
 Now, this is an exaggerated scenario.
 This is not how it works all the time.
 But it creates a basic picture in your head, right?